defencedigital/moduk-service-manual/src/content/work-with-content-designers.md

 layout: "layouts/guidance.njk"
 section: "Content"
 title: "Work with content designers"
-decsription: ""
+decsription: "If your service has words, images or videos, you should have a content designer on your team.
+Find out more."
 datePublished: 2023-02-01
 eleventyNavigation:
   key: "Content"
   url: "/content/"
 ---

 If your service has words, images or videos, you should have a content designer on your team.
+Find out more.

 ## When to get a content designer